Skip to content

 Preparations

 Windows builds can be made in more than one way and with more than one tool.
-This guide focuses on the simplest building process using Microsoft Visual Studio 2022
+This guide will show how to do it using Microsoft Visual Studio 2022 (MSVC compiler) and MSYS2 (MinGW compiler).

 Prerequisites

-• CMake download link.
+4. CMake download link.
 During install after accepting license agreement make sure to check "Add CMake to the system PATH for all users".
+You can also install CMake from the Visual Studio Installer or from a package manager like WinGet.

 Choose an installation directory